 - 50.8 × 60.6 cm (20 × 23 7/8 in.)

-- Restricted gifts of Charles C. Haffner, III, Mrs. Harold T. Martin, Mrs. Herbert A Vance and Jill Burnside Zeno; through prior acquisition of the George F. Harding Collection
+- Purchased with funds provided by Charles C. Haffner, III, Mrs. Harold T. Martin, Mrs. Herbert A Vance, and Jill Burnside Zeno; through prior acquisition of the George F. Harding Collection